 Executive Order 13152 of 2000 states that it is the policy of the government to prohibit discrimination in employment based on an individual’s status as a parent.
 This applies to all policies and practices in the employment, development, advancement, and treatment of employees, to the extent permitted by law.
 An individual covered as a parent is someone who, with respect to an individual who is under the age of 18 or who is 18 or older but is incapable of self-care because of a physical or mental disability, is: a biological parent; an adoptive parent; a foster parent; a stepparent; a custodian of a legal ward; in loco parentis (in the place of a parent) over such an individual; or actively seeking legal custody or adoption of such an individual.
 While discrimination based on an individual’s status as a parent is not a covered basis under the laws enforced by the EEOC, there are circumstances where discrimination against caregivers may give rise to sex discrimination under Title VII or disability discrimination under the Americans With Disabilities Act.

 Federal agencies have their own procedures for complaints of discrimination on any bases prohibited by these executive orders; in some cases employees may file complaints under both that process and EEOC’s process.
-In addition, employees should check their respective collective bargaining agreements and their agencies’ negotiated grievance procedures to determine whether grievance procedures can be invoked to address these issues.
+In addition, employees should check their respective collective bargaining agreements and their agencies’ negotiated grievance procedures to determine whether grievance procedures can be invoked to address these issues; see Negotiated Grievance Procedures in Chapter 8, Section 6.
 Employees also may be eligible to bring a prohibited personnel practice complaint under 5 U.S.C.
 2302(b)(10); see Prohibited Personnel Practices in Section 3 of this chapter.

 Complaint and Appeal Procedures

-If you, as a federal employee, applicant, or former employee believe you have been subjected to discrimination because of race, color, religion, sex, national origin, disability, age or reprisal you can file an EEO complaint.
-There are several steps or stages of the EEO complaint and appeals process, including pre-complaint processing, the formal complaint stage, and the hearing, decision, and appeals process.
-These various stages of the process are described below (in practice, the time limits commonly are exceeded; meanwhile, alternative dispute resolution procedures may be available at both the pre-complaint and post-filing stages as described in Section 7 in this chapter).
+If you, as a federal employee, applicant or former employee believe you have been subjected to prohibited discrimination you can file an EEO complaint.
+There are several steps of the EEO complaint and appeals process, including pre-complaint processing, the formal complaint stage, and the hearing, decision, and appeals process, as described below (note: in practice, the time limits listed commonly are exceeded).
+Alternative dispute resolution procedures may be available at both the pre-complaint and post-filing stages as described in Section 7 in this chapter.